A Mean Field Games Model for Cryptocurrency Mining: Model and methodology

-\begin{lemma} Fix a choice of $\meanhashr > 0$.
-For any time $t\in [t_{0},T]$, the value function $v(t,x; \meanhashr)$ is finite and strictly increasing in the wealth $x$. \end{lemma} This lemma is standard, because more wealth gives more flexibility to miners to choose their hash rates.
-It will be useful in the following derivation.
+We give a basic property of the value function. \begin{lemma} For any time $t\in [t_{0},T]$ and fixed $\meanhashr > 0$, the value function $v(t,x; \meanhashr)$ is finite and strictly increasing in the wealth $x$. \end{lemma} The proof is given in Appendix~\ref{proof2.1}.
+The result is intuitive, because more wealth gives more flexibility to miners to choose their hash rates, and it will be useful below.

 For a fixed mean hash rate $\meanhashr > 0$, we first write down the HJB